mrcabbage972/simple-toolformer/README.md

 The main difference compared to the paper is that  I simplified the procedure for sampling API calls from unlabeled texts.
 # Usage
+First, please install the requirements file.

-The example script is at `src/scripts/example.py`.
-Don't forget to install the requirements file!
+The example training script is at `src/scripts/train_gsm8k.py`.
+This would train the model on the [GSM8k](https://huggingface.co/datasets/gsm8k) dataset of Math Word Problems.